There is a video making the rounds through an email with the subject header being titled “Fair Warning… I saw this on NBC News last night”.

 Even scarier, as Mike Padawer of Inertia/Advisor’s Service Group likes to point out, “The financial industry is always looking for niche to market too and this issue of planning for healthcare costs is probably the greatest one ever.
 It impacts every single person while happening to be the biggest expense anyone will face in retirement and who is actually in this niche?”

-Mr. Padawer is actually spot on, with the exception of Nationwide, Jester Financial and Fidelity, who is really marketing to this cost?
+Mr. Padawer is actually spot on, with the exception of Nationwide, Healthcare Retirement Planner Financial and Fidelity, who is really marketing this cost?

 From experience not many and what is even more surprising than who is or isn’t marketing to this issue, is the solution to it.
 When the smoke clears and the information is gathered the real solutions for clients tend to be the current ones advisors already have access to which are: Roth Investments, certain Life Insurance policies, specific Annuities and other less know investment vehicles like Health Savings Accounts and 401(h) plans.